 A Beginners Guide to Using wget in Windows

-Not many Microsoft users know about this neat tool, which is why I wrote the beginners guide to using wget in Windows.
+Not many Microsoft users know about this neat tool, which is why I wrote this beginner’s guide to using wget in Windows.
 We tend to use our browser for everything, which is fine but it isn’t always the most efficient way to achieve something.
 Wget is just one of the many tools that have been around for eons but very few people know about.
-That all changes today.

-Using wget in Windows is quite straightforward once set up.
+Getting wget is very easy.
 Follow this guide to installing and configuring wget.